 - BigQuery does not guarantee data consistency for external data sources.
 Changes to the underlying data while a query is running can result in unexpected behavior.

-- If query speed is a priority, load the data into BigQuery instead of setting up an external data source.
+- Query performance for external data sources may not be as high as querying data in a native BigQuery table.
+If query speed is a priority, load the data into BigQuery instead of setting up an external data source.
 The performance of a query that includes an external data source depends on the external storage type.
 For example, querying data stored in Google Cloud Storage is faster than querying data stored in Google Drive.
 In general, query performance for external data sources should be equivalent to reading the data directly from the external storage.

 - You cannot use the